 10. The Wieners Circle

 We can’t ignore a hot dog stand of such legendary status.
-For any hot dog enthusiast, Wieners Circle is somewhat of a rite of passage – a quintessential Chicago experience that’s both blissful and barbaric.
+For any hot dog enthusiast, Wieners Circle is somewhat of a rite of passage—a quintessential Chicago experience that’s both blissful and barbaric.

 Recently Wieners Circle has turned its parking lot into an 800-square-foot patio and added a bar serving alcohol as well as a basketball net and other exciting additions.

-Locals and tourists alike now flock to locations in River North and the South Loop to taste the all-beef Vienna hot dogs at Portillo’s that have helped shoot the Chicago-style hot dog to fame.
-At Portillo’s you’ll find a ‘dragged through the garden dog’ and a whole load of pictures of celebrities who have come to sample it.
+Locals and tourists now flock to River North and the South Loop to taste the all-beef Vienna hot dogs at Portillo’s that have helped shoot the Chicago-style hot dog to fame.
+At Portillo’s, you’ll find a ‘dragged through the garden dog’ and a whole load of pictures of celebrities who have come to sample it.
+They now also serve plant-based hot dogs if you’re coming with anybody who is vegan or has dietary restrictions.

-📍Where: Multiple locations (Check out all Portillo locations here).
+📍Multiple locations (Check out all Portillo locations here).